weitse-hsu/ensemble_md/docs/simulations.rst

       For the CLI :code:`run_REXEE` to work, here is the predefined contract for the module/function based on the assumptions :code:`run_REXEE` makes.
       Modules/functions not obeying the contract are unlikely to work.

+        - Selecting :code:`default` will utilize the built-in modification function.
         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).